 Set up your Quickbooks Bank feeds

-You need to set up your Quickbooks bank feeds in order to work with it in your Quickbooks software.
+You need to set up your Quickbooks bank feeds in order to work with them in your Quickbooks software.
 Learn how to connect a bank account to Bank Feeds.
-You can connect up to 40 accounts if you want more than you have to use more than 2 accounts.
+You can connect up to 40 accounts if you want more then you have to use more than 2 accounts.

 You can set up an account vi: Direct Connect, Web Connect, and open banking.
 Make an appropriate choice which your bank supports or suggests.